nimobeeren/dressme/api/README.md

 ### Adding test data

 When you first start the backend, the database will be empty.
-To add some test data, you can run the seed script:
+To add some test data, you should set the `AUTH0_SEED_USER_ID` environment variable, then run the seed script:

 ```bash
 poetry run python -m wardrobe.db.seed